Bespoke Interior Doors

 Height: Measure from the carpet/floor covering to the underside of the timber lintol.

-Beware: Do not assume all interior doors in your house are the same size or thickness, check them all.
+Note: Do not assume all interior doors in your house are the same size or thickness - check them all.

-See the above DIY info and read the following detail for more advice, especially if ordering or fitting a timber frame, take a look at our frame choices.
+Use the above DIY info and read the following detail for more advice, especially if ordering or fitting a timber frame, take a look at our frame choices.

 1. Stand the door in front of the frame.
 If the door overlaps the frame or is tight between the door and the frame, then mark with a pencil where the adjustments are required.